And a new king is born - there's a totally new entry at the top of our list which has usurped even the...well, scroll down and see for yourself.

-We continually update our best smartphone guide to reflect recent launches, recognise price changes, and we'll ensure 2018's latest devices appear alongside the best of last year.
+We continually update our best smartphone guide to reflect recent launches, recognise price changes, and here 2018's latest devices appear alongside the best of 2017.

 Of course, the most important factor in buying a new phone is making sure you have the right smartphone for you.
 If you're in the market for a cheaper phone, then check out our sub-£400 and budget phone roundups.